 Adam spent his early career as a corporate tax attorney working with major Fortune 500 companies and national non-governmental organizations, developing an appreciation of the practical realities and key data gaps facing most corporate decision-makers.

-Prior to this role, he was GM(COO), US Enterprise & Partner Group at Microsoft.
-He was responsible for leading the national organizations in the US Subsidiary, as well as developing, implementing, and managing the US Enterprise Sector Business and GTM Strategy.
-He transitioned this business from selling software to selling enterprise solutions, while growing from $5.4Bn to $7.6Bn in annual revenue over three years, tripling the rate of growth in the enterprise software.
+Prior to this role, he was GM (COO), US Enterprise Sector & Partners Group at Microsoft.
+He was responsible in the capacity for developing, executing, and managing the US Enterprise Sector Business and GTM plans.
+He also led the national organizations serving US Enterprise Sector clients.
+He transitioned this business from selling software to selling enterprise solutions and services while growing from $5.4Bn to $7.6Bn in annual revenues over three years; tripling the growth of the overall US enterprise sector software market.

-Prior to Microsoft, Michael spent over 18 years with Xerox Corporation, where he was most recently VP/GM, Industry Solutions Organization, spanning eight countries in Northern and Central Europe.
-He previously served as VP/GM, Carolinas/Georgia, General Manager, Oregon, and various leadership roles in sales management, product management, and strategic planning.
+Prior to Microsoft, Michael spent 18 years with Xerox Corporation.
+He was most recently VP/GM, Industry Solutions & Services Organization, Northern and Central Europe.
+He also previously served as VP/GM, Carolinas/Georgia, GM of Oregon, as well as roles in worldwide product management and strategic planning.

 Gorriarán holds an MBA from the J.L.
-Kellogg Graduate School of Management, Northwestern University, and a B.S. in Marketing from the University of Rhode Island.
+Kellogg Graduate School of Management at Northwestern University, and a B.S. in Marketing, with concentrated studies in Economics and Spanish, from the University of Rhode Island.

 Rachel is Arjuna’s Chief Technology Officer and head of operations for 7 years.
 She delivers a unique blend of technical, managerial, and executive experience in support of product development, A.I., process automation, data visualization, infrastructure, strategic planning, forecasting, and company operations.